 - Sauté an additional 10 minutes or until soft.

-6. Pour in Tomato Puree and Crack Eggs
+7. Pour in Dried Chile Adobo and Crack Eggs

 - Turn the oven down to 375 degrees Fahrenheit (191 degrees Celsius).

-- Pour in the tomato puree and sauté for 5 minutes to marry the flavors.
+- Pour in the dried chile adobo and sauté for 5 minutes.

 - Spread the saucy mixture evenly across the cast-iron pan.

-- Place in the oven for 7-9 minutes or until egg white turns white.
+- Place in the oven for 7-9 minutes or until egg white becomes opaque.

 8. Warm Up Birria Beef if You Have It (Optional)

 - If you have leftover birria meat, wrap it into aluminum foil, and warm it in the oven.
 If refrigerated, it will only take 5 minutes, but if it is frozen, it may take 10-12 minutes.

 - Season eggs with salt and pepper.